52xl/marketing-analytics/README.md

 where the prod_id are described.
 Each product is identified by a 6-digit code (if 5 digits are present, it meansthat the first one is 0).
 The first two digits represent families of categories, the second two digits represent product categories and the last two represent subcategories.
-Data have been pre-processed by the category managers to simplify the interpretation; that’s why different codes may have the same description: the differences are relevant for some decisions, but not marketing related ones.

 ## Output